jad-b/tawep-rs/notes/Chapter 4: Memory Architecture and Performance.md

 2. What's your access pattern?
 Sequential or random?
 3. What is the size of your atoms?
 E.g., i64 (8 bytes) vs. char (1-3 bytes)?

+> The choice of data structures, or, more generally, data organization,
+> is usually the most important decision the programmer makes as far
+> as memory performance is concerned

+### Optimizing
+#### ...the data structure
+1. Store data sequentially, e.g. in an array
+2. If you don't know the size of the array in advance:
+  1. Spend a pass over the data to find out, or
+  2. Go with a block-allocated array: a "list" of array blocks, sized to fit in the L1/2 cache, that can be grown over time.
+3. If you need to arbitrarily insert data, consider copying into a node-allocated (list, tree, etc.) data structure for the period of time your code has this requirement.
+Then return to an array-based structure.
+4. If the data is _occasionally_ accessed in a different order, or will be accessed in multiple orders, store the data sequentially and use arrays of pointers sorted in the desired order.

+> The bottom line is, if we access some data a lot, we should choose a
+> data structure that makes that particular access pattern optimal.
+If
+> the access pattern changes in time, the data structure should change as
+> well.
+On the other hand, if we don't spend much time accessing the
+> data, the overhead of converting from one arrangement of the data to
+> another likely cannot be justified.

+**When Profiling**: Look for high cache misses.
+Best case there is a single location, but if the root cause is a common data structure used by many functions, it's up to the observer to piece it together.

+#### ...the algorithm
+1. Recompute instead of precompute, if retrieving precomputed data causes lookups from main memory.
+2. Operate in cache-friendly chunks: process what fits in your L# cache before loading the next section.
+3. Bias towards more fast sequential access in favor of fewer slow, arbitrary access.

 ### Benchmarking
 If the operation being observed is very very quick, the cost of the benchmarking loop itself may interfere with the measurement.
 Kind of like